lnspired by Sir David Attenborough.

-On 3 December last year Sir David Attenborough gave an arguably generation defining speech at the UN climate change summit in Katowice, Poland.
+On 3 December 2018 Sir David Attenborough gave an arguably generation defining speech at the UN climate change summit in Katowice, Poland.

 At that summit, Sir David talked of “our greatest threat in thousands of years” and warned that “time is running out”.
 He said that “if we don’t take action, the collapse of our civilisation and the collapse of the natural world is on the horizon”.

 Sir David went on to explain that it is not yet too late and that everyone has a part to play and can make a real difference.

 His words brought the immediacy of the challenge we all face to the fore.
 On a very personal note, they made us angry, sad, frightened for the future, and most importantly, more determined than ever.
 To do everything that we can to help the cause and to make a difference.

 At the end of December 2018, we wrote to Sir David Attenborough to thank him for inspiring us, like many others, and we were both touched amazed to receive a handwritten response endorsing our efforts just a week later.
 That letter now proudly hangs, framed in our kitchen!

 That is why we decided in December 2018 to set up an online community to raise awareness of the challenges we all face and to seek and share ideas and information on how we can all work towards living more sustainably.

 You can find our popular and fast growing page, Plastic Free Home on Facebook.
 In the past few months alone, our content has reached hundreds of thousands of people.